Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 For the templated type T and the type that is being converted U
 - std::is_same_v<T,U> evaluates to true
 - the template of T has not been added to the convertible template types

+### if no conversion exists
+If no conversion for a type exists, the compString "[no name given to type]" will be returned.<br>

 ### const volatile qualifiers